akietorna/alx-system_engineering-devops/README.md

-This project focuses on the basics of shell navigation
+This project focuses on the basics of shell navigations